flowers

 If you need a bigger poke bowl, you can raise the calorie count with a few simple additions.
 Many people with higher energy needs prefer a bowl that feels more filling and steady, especially after long workdays or workouts.

-Adding salmon instead of tuna gives you more fat and a higher-calorie base.
+Adding different fish gives you a varied fat and calorie base, as fish nutritional profiles run deeper than just calories.
 A small amount of avocado adds extra richness, while nuts or seeds bring more fat and texture.

 With these steps, your bowl can reach 800 to 900 calories, which works well when you want a larger meal.